MrOlm/drep_instrain_tutorial/README.md

 See [instrain.md](instrain.md) for the inStrain tutorial

+In case the steps below fail, intermediate files can be found here - https://zenodo.org/record/7200082#.Y0oAAi2B1qs

 # Setup

 The following instructions can be used to download all needed programs and files.
 If you are following this tutorial as part of EBAME7, I recommend that you use the `Ubuntu 22.04 (22.04)` Appliance with the `ifb.m4.2xlarge` machine.